mdomarus/nowtv/README.md

 3. Can you make sure the design of your website is responsive?

+It's a rather simple list, so I just centered it and added max width.
+It should render correctly on any reasonable screen width.

 4. How would you go about automating and testing your application?

+I added a few tests and some pseudo-code tests.
+This is a specific scenario when the API is already mocked, so we could simply run it in Cypress, find a specific message, simulate a click and check for the lenght of messages on the user page.

 ## Submission